lris/web-platform-tests/docs/_writing-tests/general-guidelines.md

 * [Metadata][css-metadata], and
 * [User style sheets][css-user-styles].

+## JavaScript-specific Requirements

+JavaScript code included in tests should only rely on language features that are available in the latest version of all of the following browsers:

+- [Mozilla Firefox][mozilla-firefox]
+- [Google Chrome][google-chrome]
+- [Apple Safari][apple-safari]
+- [Microsoft Edge][microsoft-edge]

+For test code that is re-used across many tests (e.g. `testharness.js` and the JavaScript files in the directory named `common`), language features that were introduced in [ECMAScript 2015][es2015] or later should be avoided.
+This practice avoids introducing spanning test failures for consumers maintaining older JavaScript runtimes.

+Existing tests can be used as a guide to identify acceptable features.
+Additionally, the community-maintained [ECMAScript compatibility tables][es-compat] provides an overview of basic feature support across the browsers listed above.

 [server features]: {{ site.baseurl }}{% link _writing-tests/server-features.md %}
 [assumptions]: {{ site.baseurl }}{% link _writing-tests/assumptions.md %}